-- Physicians are poorly taught in skin and wound care and often relegate this concern to their nursing colleagues. - Skin breakdown is potentially a significant problem for dying people and may not only cause them significant pain but also can increase their isolation from family and loved ones since the odors that accompany ulceration and infection can cause loved ones or dying people to avoid interactions with each other. - □ The management of skin care is preventive. - Physicians, nurses, occupational therapists, family members and loved ones should all work as a team to prevent skin problems.
+- Physicians, poorly taught in skin often relegate this concern to their nursing colleagues - Skin breakdown is potentially a significant problem for dying people and may not only cause them significant pain but also can increase their isolation from family

+- The management of skin care is preventive. - Physicians, nurses, occupational therapists, family members and loved ones should all work as a team to prevent skin problems.